-The cost of land in Palm Beach County is high (in the more populated areas, as much as \$1 million per acre including locations within the biotech overlay zone).
+The cost of land in Palm Beach County is high (in the more populated areas, as much as \$1million per acre including locations within the biotech overlay zone).
 This price point gives pause to a life science firm and even an established pharmaceutical company.
 A value - proposition needs to be well thought out and verbalized to companies should a ready- to-go site be priced in this range.
 Available and alternative locations specific to pharmaceutical manufacturing that can compete with other U.S. locations (including some offshore areas) need to be considered and identified.
 Areas within the region that have lower land costs and economic incentives to be explored include the Glades region and urban redevelopment sites.
+As referenced earlier, there may be some opportunities for the county to play a leadership role in working with the MacArthur Foundation and the state in sub-letting land and space to private companies wishing to collaborate with FAU and the non-profits.

 A tool that evolved from the recruitment efforts for the non-profit research institutions to Florida was the creation of a Bioscience Research Protection Overlay Zone.
 Designed with good intentions, it merits being revisited and updated as to the appropriateness and significance for the community and potential life science firms.
+The program was initially designed to replicate the Mira Mesa Farm model where the Scripps San Diego area campus was originally developed on 500 contiguous acres.
 Soliciting the input of the land owners and developers may be a way to facilitate expressing business goals, while mitigating some concerns regarding financial and planning risks.
-Additionally, the 21st Century has seen a blurring of lines in the business and work force involved in technology, data, and life science.
+Additionally, the 21st century has seen a blurring of lines in the business and work force involved in technology, data, and life science.
 These industries are better described as innovation businesses, and tend to work in symbiotic relationships when they are nearby, sharing both ideas and employment opportunities, as well as similar educational requirements.
 A recommendation to consider is to change the name of the overlay from Bioscience to "Innovation Overlay Zone" to indicate to those types of businesses the availability of sites in Palm Beach County.
 An additional challenge is the restrictions placed on certain properties within the Bioscience Overlay Zone.
 In particular, the deed restrictions on prime property nearest to the concentration of Scripps, Max Plank, and FAU have blocked the development of speculative, "ready to occupy" office and industrial space.
 Developers and lenders are reluctant to invest in properties that are narrowly limited in occupant types.
 Many life science companies are unable to plan far enough in advance of new demands to wait for facilities to be built for them.
 Further, the limitation of uses within the Bioscience Overlay limits the pool of skilled workers in other fields that can be employed by life science related employers such as engineers, experienced manufacturing workers, computer and data specialists, and executive officers.
 The recent addition of United Technology Company's Building Products headquarters is solidifying the corridor as a hub of innovation, and room should be made to accommodate more businesses, and their employees, in close proximity to the four groups that are presently resident in that area (UTC, Scripps, Max Plank, and FAU).
 Towards this end, it is recommended that the deed restrictions on the Scripps property be revisited and opened to a more diverse group of innovative companies, and that the deed restrictions on the Alton properties nearby be removed to stimulate speculative development.
 Both properties, as others, should retain the Bioscience Overlay Zone designations, at least until that name is changed as suggested above.